CyberHoward/TerraAssetManager/README.md

 You need to create your Telegram Bot to activate this feature.
 It can be quickly done [via the Telegram application](https://core.telegram.org/bots#6-botfather).
 Once you have your `token` and your `chatID` you can define those variables inside the `.env` file.

+## Testing

+If you would like to try the bot before running in production, you may want to use the Terra Testnet.
+You can add fake money to your Testnet Wallet using https://faucet.terra.money/.

+We also provide a dry-run option to not execute any transactions and only notify you ([[#6](https://github.com/RomainLanz/anchor-borrow-bot/issues/6)]).